 You will explore key concepts in theatre and performance studies in this module.

-This module will also help you to hone your academic writing, research and presentation skills.
-These will serve you throughout your degree.
+The module will help you to hone your research skills, academic writing and presentation skills in relation to the contexts of theatre and performance which will serve you throughout your degree.

 Year Two core modules